Which grades can students apply to enter?

 All new students entering grades 6–9 are required to attend our 3-week Summer Academy in July (Mon.-Fri., 8:30–12:30).
 Summer Academy builds math and English language arts skills and introduces students to our academic expectations and classroom routines.
 Attending Summer Academy prepares new students to make a smooth transition when classes start in the fall.
 If a student already plans to attend an outside summer program with a comparable level of academic rigor, he/she may apply for a waiver.

 What if my child does not get a seat in the lottery?

-Your child will be placed on a waiting list until a space becomes available, or until enrollment closes for the current school year (in Feb.
-2016 for those who applied to enroll in 2015-16 but were waitlisted).
+Your child will be placed on a waiting list until a space becomes available, or until enrollment closes for the current school year.
 Wait-listed applications for one school year do not carry over to the next school year’s lottery cycles, but you are welcome to reapply.

 Whom should I contact if I have questions about the lottery or enrollment process?